Full Title: Trends and drivers of faunal abundance of the offshore Gulf: Narrowing the data gap in the Gulf’s largest ecosystem component

-This project identifies long-term trends in fishes, shrimps, cephalopods, and other fauna in the deep-pelagic Gulf of Mexico (open ocean midwaters beyond the continental shelf, from just below the surface to just above the bottom) and provides this information to resource managers responsible for the numerous species that rely on deep-pelagic fauna as prey, including marine mammals.
+This project identifies long-term trends in fishes, shrimps, cephalopods, and other fauna in the deep-pelagic Gulf (open ocean midwaters beyond the continental shelf, from just below the surface to just above the bottom) and provides this information to resource managers responsible for the numerous species that rely on deep-pelagic fauna as prey, including marine mammals.

 The Team: Tracey Sutton (lead investigator, Nova Southeastern University, tsutton1@nova.edu), Kevin M. Boswell (Florida International University), Heather Bracken-Grissom (Florida International University), April Cook (Nova Southeastern University), Danté Fenolio (San Antonio Zoo), Tamara Frank (Nova Southeastern University), Daniel Hahn (NOAA Office of Response and Restoration) Mathew Johnston (Nova Southeastern University), Heather Judkins (University of South Florida St. Petersburg), Rosanna Boyle (née Milligan) (Nova Southeastern University), Jon Moore (Florida Atlantic University), John Quinlan (NOAA Southeast Fisheries Science Center), Isabel Romero (University of South Florida), and Michael Vecchione (NOAA National Systematics Laboratory).